1.1.Choosing your domain name

+In some themes, you can customize your menus.
 Start at your site’s Dashboard and choose Appearance the Menus.

 In the Custom Menus interface that appears, type a name for your menu.
 This can be anything you want.
 It doesn’t get displayed anywhere; it’s used by WordPress to identify and place your menu.
 Once you’ve typed the name, click Create Menu.